jrau1801/Nope-Client/README.md

   Search for either main.py or login_gui.py and run them
 ```
 ```
-  Login or Register and create or a tournament
+  Login or Register and create or join a tournament
 ```

 For Rest-API URLs